How to become a lawyer in India

-The field of law is a growing sphere of legislation, suits, briefs. justice served and so much more.
-The field of law has a lot of passions and aspirations as such, and the harbingers of this system include the lawyers, Lawyers make an integral part of the system and their drive and determination has bettered many lives and served justice.
+Lawyer meaning: The field of law is a growing sphere of legislation, suits, briefs. justice served and so much more.
+The field of law has a lot of passions and aspirations as such, and the harbingers of this system include the lawyers, a Lawyer makes an integral part of the system and their drive and determination has bettered many lives and served justice.
 Being a lawyer requires you to be aware of not only the laws of the land but also the culture and hierarchy of society.
 A lawyer should have a basic idea regarding human psychology as well.
 A lawyer is respected in society as he is the one who could bring balance in any given society.

 - Importance of Lawyer